 A mortgage pre-approval letter is a document from a lender confirming their willingness to lend you a specified maximum amount of money.

 A pre-approval can ultimately secure your dream home and save you money.
-An offer from someone who’s pre-approved is more valuable than one from a rival buyer without a letter.
+An offer from someone who’s pre-approved is more valuable than one from a rival home buyer without a letter.
 It’s common for a seller to accept a lower offer from a pre-approved buyer over someone with no letter.

-That’s because a pre-qualification or “prequal” is the lender’s best guess at your approval status based on your answer to a few questions over the phone or online.
+That’s because a pre-qualification or “pre-qual” is the lender’s best guess at your approval status based on your answer to a few questions over the phone or online.

-Pros and Cons of Pre-Qualification
+Pros of pre-qualification

-Pre-qualification is a cheap (often free), quick and easy alternative to pre-approval.
+Mortgage pre-qualification is a cheap (often free), quick and easy alternative to pre-approval.
 And it’s certainly better than having no letter from a lender.

-Pros and Cons of Pre-Approval
+Pros of pre-approval

 The process for pre-approval is much more complex.
 The lender will require supporting documentation from you and will independently verify the information you provide.